CryptikEd/Weird-Factz-Quiz-/README.md

 ## Testing

 The Weird Factz Quiz underwent rigorous testing to ensure functionality, usability, and compatibility across different browsers and devices.
-Validation tests confirmed the absence of errors in both HTML, CSS and JS code, with the exception of 3 undefined values in JS, however the undefined values are referencing to the sweetalert which is fully functioning.
+Validation tests confirmed the absence of errors in both HTML, CSS and JS code, with the exception of one undefined variable in JS, however the undefined values are referencing to the sweetalert which is fully functioning.
 The website was tested on various browsers and screen sizes to ensure a consistent and optimal user experience.

 - HTML validator test